openstack-infra/zuul/doc/source/admin/tenants.rst

       The maximum number of nodes a job can request.
 A value of '-1' value removes the limit.

+   .. attr:: max-job-timeout
+      :default: 10800

+      The maximum timeout for jobs.
+A value of '-1' value removes the limit.

    .. attr:: exclude-unprotected-branches
       :default: false